nikolmichaelidou/JAVASCRIPT-PROJECT/README.md

 #### Note taking & Planning

-- Obsidian:
+- Obsidian Notes
-Obsidian Notes is an interesting productivity application.
-It is a Markdown-based system that incorporates tags, plugins and backlinks to create a compelling to use system.
+  - It is an interesting productivity application.
+It is a Markdown-based system that incorporates tags, plugins and back-links to create a compelling to use system.
 Great tool for note-taking and planning out projects.